 Employee recruitment visits by non-University organizations are encouraged to occur on campus provided the request from potential employers is facilitated by either the academic department, Career Services or Student Employment.
 Locations for these visits may be in the academic department or at a career fair, if arranged by the department, or scheduled in conjunction with Career Services or Student Employment.
 A central location is appropriate if arranged by Career Services or Student

-Employment and Conference Services.
+Employment and Event and Meeting Services.
 Any arrangement made by a department should be communicated to Career Services.
 The date for scheduled visits by employers should appear in the Campus Master Calendar.